padmkris123/project_demo/README.md

 </br></br>
 Pending items: </br>
 1. Fix filter functionality in grid </br>
-2. add search field. (cnum = c12345.) </br>
-3. add static form. </br>
-4. polish the navbar (add logged in user's name) </br>
+2. Fix responsiveness of navbar
-5. add login screen / manage accounts.
+3. add login screen / manage accounts.
-6. Add validation on tree.
+4. Add validation on tree.
-7. click on table row should open pdf doc in new tab.
+5. click on table row should open pdf doc in new tab.
-8. take the 'Go results' button to the bottom of the page.
+6. take the 'Go results' button to the bottom of the page.
-9. rename grid columns/ tree structure.
+7. rename grid columns/ tree structure.
+8. Fix overall css.